MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 - Azure AD Password Protection proxy service

   > [!NOTE]
-  > It's highly recommended that you are running a recent version of the agent, service, or connector.
+  > We highly recommend that you run a recent version of the agent, service, or connector.

 For more information, see the following articles: